Ground state in the finite Dicke model for interacting qubits: Entanglement in the ground state

-where the auxiliary coupling strength is given by $\tilde{\lambda} = 2 \omega_{f} \lambda / (\omega + \omega_{f})$.
-This is the original Hamiltonian with a modified coupling strength, \textit{i.e.} the unitary transformation under weak coupling and intra-ensemble interaction acts as a rotating wave approximation, which has a first order quantum phase transition at the critical value on the weak coupling regime given by the expression,
+with an auxiliary coupling strength $\tilde{\lambda} = 2 \omega_{f} \lambda / (\omega + \omega_{f})$.
+In other words, we have made an effective rotating wave approximation, and we already know that such a system has a first order quantum phase transition at the critical value,

 Note that on resonance the expression for the first critical coupling in the weak coupling regime, Eq.(\ref{eq:CritStrWeak}), is equal to the critical coupling in the rotating wave approximation, Eq.(\ref{eq:CritStr}).
-The ground state at the first non-vacuum phase is described again by Eq.(\ref{eq:GroundStateOneExc}) substituting $\lambda \rightarrow \tilde{\lambda}$.
-The maximally entangled $W$-state survives the inclusion of counter-rotating terms for the region of interest; \textit{i.e.}, the weak coupling regime.
+The ground state at the first non-vacuum phase is described again by Eq.(\ref{eq:GroundStateOneExc}) if we make the substitution $\lambda \rightarrow \tilde{\lambda}$.
+Then, the maximally entangled $W$-state survives the inclusion of counter-rotating terms for the region of interest; \textit{i.e.}, the weak coupling regime.